digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/domains/fabric.rst

    Authentication is implemented such that any sequencer client needs to be registered by the topology manager before they can connect.
    There are also authorization checks such as making sure that the declared sender is the currently authenticated client.
-And based on the type of member that is authenticated there are certain operations which may or may not be allowed.
+Based on the type of member that is authenticated there are certain operations that may or may not be allowed.

 :ref:`Secure channel (TLS) <secure-channel-domain-req>` The sequencer node provides an API secured with TLS.
 The Fabric network